jonesr6/Power_Doppler_connectivity/README.md

 # Power_Doppler_connectivity
-Calculate connectivity of 4D ultrasound power Doppler data by brain region.
+Calculate connectivity of 4D ultrasound power Doppler data by brain region in MATLAB.
 Requires 4D dataset registered to an atlas.

 Connectivity_matrix.m is the wrapper used to load in data, calculate the connectivity matrix, and plot the resulting matrix.
 This script uses two helper functions, listed below.